 Noam is a messaging platform that allows you to create complex interactive products by easily networking hardware and software elements together.

-Technology has a very human problem—everything speaks a different dialect.
-Getting hardware and software talking through a single coordinated conversation is a real challenge.
-Noam moderates the conversation, provides translation between dialects, and handles messaging between participants.
-Now creating multi-element protoytpes is simple, flexible and powerful.
+Technology has a very human problem—everything speaks a different language.
+Getting hardware and software talking in a single coordinated conversation is a challenge.
+Noam hosts the conversation, provides translation between languages, and handles passing messaging between guests.
+With Noam creating multi-element prototypes is simple, flexible and powerful.

-The Noam server installs in seconds and handles a large volume of messages between an Participants that share the same WiFi or Ethernet network.
+The Noam server installs in seconds and can handle hundreds of guests and thousands of messages between guests that share the same WiFi or Ethernet network—free yourself from the constraints of serial communications.

 We've used Noam to prototype digital interactions in a car simulator, create sensor laden intelligent adaptable spaces, and kinetic sculptures with a 100-strong array of moving LED light bulbs.